jadecubes/How-to-setup-nginx-mysql-php-environment/README.md

   }
 }
 ```
-## First goal is achieved by starting services successfully
+## First Goal Is Achieved by Starting Services Successfully
 We are already in this stage.
 If you need reload nginx.conf, you can use ***nginx -s reload***.
 ```
 References: